yo35/rpb-chessboard/wordpress.readme.txt

 == Changelog ==

+= 2.2 =
+* Faster rendering of the chess diagrams.
+* Tested up to Wordpress 3.8.1.

 = 2.1 =
 * Compatibility mode to avoid conflicts with other plugins that might use the [fen][/fen] and [pgn][/pgn] shortcodes.